Sunday Night Live with Sofie Devlieger (08-18-’25)

 But maybe it will.

-And if no one speaks up, nothing will ever change.
+And if nobody speaks up, nothing will definitely happen.

 As Within Temptation sings: